HaikAsatryan/EasyRateLimiter/Readme.md

 ## 1.6.
 Limitations

 Pandatech.EasyRateLimiter does not implement advanced algorithms like token bucket or sliding windows.
 It currently supports .NET 8+ environments only.
+**DISTRIBUTED RATE LIMITING IS IN BETA AND NOT READY FOR PRODUCTION.** It works stable till 20 requests per second but higher than that there are thread locking issues and some requests are passing through validation.**

 ## 1.7.
 License